DimitrisTzovanis/personalised_chatbot_finetuned/README.md

 ## Members: Dimitris Tzovanis

-#### Create your own chtbot model, on your own conversation data (both in english and greek), by finetuning a big language model
+#### Create your own chtbot, on your own conversation data (both in english and greek), by finetuning a big language model